 The intense, sometimes hot or bitter, flavor of kohlrabi mellows wonderfully when cooked.
 And becomes even more delicious when cooked in this simple batter.
 The grating and quick cooking here brings the underlining lovely sweet flavor of kohlrabi to the fore.
 Best of all, that gentle flavor takes the form of delicate, tender fritters.

 These kohlrabi fritters most naturally work as a fun appetizer, but it's also possible to offer up several as a light meal with a hearty salad and some crusty bread.
-Whatever part of the meal these fritters take, serve them with créme fraîche, salsa fresca, onion chile salsa, or a quick chutney made of cilantro, mint, garlic, salt, pepper, and a bit of oil and lemon juice for an extra hit of flavor and color.
+Whatever part of the meal these fritters take, serve them with créme fraîche, salsa fresca, onion chile salsa, sour cream, or a quick chutney made of cilantro, mint, garlic, salt, pepper, and a bit of oil and lemon juice for an extra hit of flavor and color.

-- 2 small bulbs kohlrabi*
+2 bulbs kohlrabi

 1 large egg

-- 2 tablespoons flour
+2 tablespoons all-purpose flour

 1/4 teaspoon fine sea salt

-- Peel the kohlrabi.
+Peel the kohlrabi.
 Peel it vigorously and completely—the peel is quite tough and fibrous so don't err towards keeping any of it around.

 Lift the grated kohlrabi out of the bowl and onto a double layer of clean kitchen towels or multiple layers of paper towels.
 Lift the corners of the towel(s), twist them together, and squeeze out as much liquid as you can.
 Seriously, squeeze hard—properly "drained" and pretty much dry-to-the-touch kohlrabi is the absolute key to ending up with tender fritters rather than leaden pancake-like flops.

-- Crack the egg into a large bowl and beat it thoroughly with a fork—you want no strands of white clinging to the fork when you lift it from the bowl.
+Crack the egg into a large bowl and beat it thoroughly with a fork—you want no strands of white clinging to the fork when you lift it from the bowl.
 Combine the kohlrabi and the egg.

-- Heat a generous layer of oil (about 1/4-inch deep) in a large frying pan or pot over medium-high heat until the oil shimmers when you swirl the pan.
+Heat a generous layer of oil (about 1/4-inch deep) in a large frying pan or pot over medium-high heat until the oil shimmers when you swirl the pan.
 A bit of batter dropped into the pan should sizzle immediately.

-- Put generous spoonfuls of batter into the pan and flatten the resulting mounds a bit with the back of the spoon.
+Put generous spoonfuls of batter into the pan and flatten the resulting mounds a bit with the back of the spoon.
 You should be able to fit about four fritters in a large pan at a time.
 Partially cover and cook until the fritters are browned on one side, 2 to 3 minutes, flip, partially cover again, and cook until they are tender and browned on both sides.
 Transfer the fritters to a paper towel-lined plate to drain.
 Repeat with remaining batter.
 Serve immediately.